nateewall/USBreweriesAnalysis/README.md

 ```

--It appears the most of the columns have 0 NA's with the exception of 62 NA's for ABV & 1005 NA's for IBU.
+-It appears that most of the columns have 0 NA's with the exception of 62 NA's for ABV & 1005 NA's for IBU.

 -We are assuming this data was not available for the beers from this group.